 The Copeland Center for Wellness and Recovery is a 501(c)(3) non-profit organization governed by a board of directors.
 Meet our board!

-Peter Ashenden is the vice president of consumer affairs for Optum’s behavioral solutions business.
-Peter is responsible for developing and implementing behavioral health programs that help people with mental illness achieve long-term recovery and resiliency.
+Peter Ashenden has recently retired as the vice president of consumer affairs for Optum’s behavioral solutions business.
+Peter was responsible for developing and implementing behavioral health programs that help people with mental illness achieve long-term recovery and resiliency.
 He is also a mental health consumer.

 Patti Bitney Starke is the Director of Mental Health Recovery and Wellness Employment Services at Kaposia.
 In addition, she is the Director of the Kaposia International WRAP Center of Excellence.
 She has accumulated over 30 years of experience as an advocate for mental health recovery and wellness within a multitude of agencies and organizations, reaching out to adults with mental health challenges, transitional youth and Veterans and military family members.
 Under her development and leadership, Kaposia, Inc. has received the distinction of becoming an International WRAP Center of Excellence (one of three within the USA).